- Apply links menu

 - If we give you permission to exchange we will agree a convenient date to sign any necessary papers.

 - You and the person you are exchanging with must meet any costs incurred in moving.
+It is illegal to offer or accept money to carry out a mutual exchange.

 We will carry out repairs after you have exchanged your home, as long as we normally do them and they are due to fair wear and tear.
 However, we will not carry out any Category A repairs, as listed in the repairs inspection section above.